higlass/higlass/docs/view_config.rst

 zoomLocks
 ^^^^^^^^^

-In HiGlass, the zoom and location of multiple views can be synchronized for the concurrent analysis.
+In HiGlass, the zoom and location of multiple views can be synchronized for concurrent analysis.
 The ``zoomLocks`` field in the viewconf specifies which views should be synchronized in terms of the zoom level.
 For example, the following configuration locks the zoom level of two views: